AdesisNetlife/authrc/README.md

 `Note this is a draft version, improvement and contributions are welcome`

+There are two different matching processes, one for `regex-like` and another one for `string-like` matching.

-The matching algorithm uses both partial comparison of individual parts of an URI schema and, secondly, a more deep matching based on a string comparison letter by letter, according with the proposed algorithm [An O(ND) Difference Algorithm][5] by Eugene W. Myers
+The `string-like` matching algorithm uses both partial comparison of individual parts of an URI schema and, secondly, a more deep matching based on a string comparison letter by letter, according with the proposed algorithm [An O(ND) Difference Algorithm][5] by Eugene W. Myers